 California sports betting remains illegal pending a potential constitutional amendment, but clever capitalists can usually find some gray area.
 The Los Angeles Rams have become a great example with a Rams Pick ‘Em game.

 The desktop and mobile game strongly resemble in-game proposition bets legal in other states.
-It’s legal in California for one big reason despite state laws making California sports betting illegal.
+While California sports betting is illegal, this game is legal in California for one big reason.

 Why Rams Pick ‘Em doesn’t violate California law